charlscooper/charlscooper.github.io/README.md

 Implemented UI updates and handled bug fixes across the main site, enhancing its visual appeal and usability.
 Employed HTML, CSS, JavaScript, and related frameworks such as React to achieve seamless frontend functionality and alignment with brand guidelines

 Played a crucial role in defining technical specifications for the future technology stacks.
 Conducted in-depth research on emerging technologies, evaluated their suitability for the organisation's needs, and provided comprehensive recommendations to guide strategic decision-making.

-The role included some back-end management utilising their existing api's and containerising their applications to move towards micro-services with the use of Kubernetics.

 > Toolkit: Full-Stack Development · E-Commerce · TypeScript · Git · Problem Solving · Source Contol · Web Services API · HTML5 · Cascading Style Sheets (CSS) · Node.js · GitHub · React · JavaScript · Docker · Kubernetics